smaslovski/verilog-bk/README.md

-Yes, I am well aware of the great projects put forward by Viacheslav (Slava) 1801BM1 (https://github.com/1801BM1/cpu11) and by lvd2 (https://github.com/lvd2/ay-3-8910_reverse_engineered), but my point here is not to reinvent the weel: it is just to have fun!
+Yes, I am well aware of the great projects put forward by Viacheslav (Slava) 1801BM1 (https://github.com/1801BM1/cpu11) and by lvd2 (https://github.com/lvd2/ay-3-8910_reverse_engineered), but my point here is not to reinvent the wheel: it is just to have fun!

 It is possible that some of the modules from this project could be later included in other projects that deal with emulation of old computers (both in software and in hardware).